Drug-free back pain relief

 After a diagnosis of chronic or degenerative back pain, your pain management plan will include several methods of pain relief and should offer drug-free options.

-ActivBody is the physical therapy product we suggest for chronic back pain.
+ActivBody is the TENS machine we suggest for chronic back pain.

 ActivBody electro therapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief, relaxation and circulation; plus it will help keep your joints mobile.